Institute runs B.E.(4-Yr.) programme in various disciplines of engineering and technology.

 All candidates possessing entry qualification (Diploma) are eligible to compete for direct entry seats for various B.E. programmes.
 The admission to these seatsis on the basis ofmerit ofthe All India SLIET Entrance Test(SET-III) conducted by the institute.

 Linkage between various Diploma and B.E.
-Programmes for Academic Session 2016-17 (Vertical Entry)
+Programmes (Vertical Entry)

 Exam Pattern of SET III